Cycling eyewear's not just for looking cool; it protects your eyes from harmful UV light and flying insects, dust and other crud.

 Let’s not forget that as well as performance, cycling sunglasses are also a fashion item, and looks are an important consideration for many.
 Cycling sunglasses are available in a massive range of designs and colours and there's something for all tastes and styles.
 But we'll leave that bit to you.

 Decathlon's Orao Arenberg glasses are light, comfortable and cost less than a coffee and slice of cake.
 If you can put up with the inevitable 'safety glasses, aren't they?' jibes, you're quids in over the eye-candy brigade.

 The Arenberg comes from Decathlon's Orao in-house optical range.
-The model is a fixed lens coming in clear, as reviewed here, and also a yellow and a grey for overcast/foggy and bright weather respectively.
+The model is a fixed lens coming in clear, and also a yellow and a grey for overcast/foggy and bright weather respectively.
 All three are made from 100% UV-blocking impact-resistant polycarbonate.

 These are good value with clear, scratch-resistant lenses, and the ergonomic shape provides a particularly wrapped feel.
 The lenses have been treated to make them perfectly smooth to allow any water to slide off, keeping your vision clear.